 Updated Travel Regulations for Entry and Return to The Czech Republic

-All passengers arriving in the Czech Republic from these countries must present a negative antigen test taken no more than 24 hours or a PCR test taken no more than 72 hours before departure, and report their arrival to the relevant regional hygiene authority, by filling out the electronic Public Health Passenger Locator Form.
+All passengers arriving in the Czech Republic from these countries must present a negative antigen test taken no more than 24 hours or a PCR test took no more than 72 hours before departure, and report their arrival to the relevant regional hygiene authority, by filling out the electronic Public Health Passenger Locator Form.

 Travellers must complete the electronic Public Health Passenger Locator Form and present either an antigen test taken no more than 24 hours before the start of the trip or a negative PCR test taken no more than 72 hours before entry to the Czech Republic.
 They are also required to undergo a test after the arrival and self-isolate while receiving the result of the test undergone in the Czech Republic.
 Czech and EU citizens with temporary or permanent residence can undergo a PCR test in the Czech Republic immediately after arrival if they had Covid-19 in the last 180 days or have been fully vaccinated.